 We found that almost everything in the market was cheap, nasty, poorly designed, very plain and more often very dangerous.

 What urged you to look into mobile payments?

-I have a couple of hundred stores across Canada that carry our products and was only able to accept checks.
-It became a problem always having to follow up with stores to remind them to send a check.
+I have a couple of hundred stores across Canada that carry our products and was only able to accept cheques.
+It became a problem always having to follow up with stores to remind them to send a cheque.
 Having the ability to accept credit cards ensures that I get paid right away so I am not acting as a bank for my clients.
 So much better for my cash flow.